Learning how to make homemade pasta is a skill you will enjoy using again and again.

 - Knead about 4 minutes.

 - When dough is firm and yet still elastic gather it into a ball.
-Cover it with plastic wrap and let sit for 20 minutes.
+Cover it with plastic wrap sprayed with a bit of cooking spray and let sit for 20 minutes.

 - Continue by rolling your pasta and cutting.
 Or, freeze the dough for later.